Dog is my guru, an off season pilgrimage to Sri Pada.

 Who knew Portuguese Christians were so interesting?

-The “proper” way to climb the peak is to start at 2:00 AM and summit for sunrise.
-The area was stuck in a Biblical rut while I was there, complete with an End-of-Days level deluge, so no sunrise for me.
+The “proper” way to climb Sri Pada is to start at 2:00 AM and summit for sunrise.
+The area’s biblical links were tangible while I was there, namely in the form of an End-of-Days deluge, near-ceaseless monsoon rain for days, so no sunrise for me.

-The “proper” season is from December until Buddha’s birthday, a couple weeks ago.
+The “proper” season for climbing Sri Pada is from December until Buddha’s birthday, a couple weeks ago anyway.
 During this time they light the path for pilgrims and tourists, and there are restaurants and rest stops along the way.
 The lady in Ella told me the mountain was closed, and a man on the train said climbing was “not possible!
 Too dangerous!
 Wind, rain, animals!
-Snakes, spiders, scorpions…monkeys!”
+Snakes, spiders, scorpions, monkeys!”

 If there was enough wind…and enough monkeys… Flying monkeys?

 It was clearly off season as I started up, passing through an abandoned gauntlet of shops and stalls.
-The absence of voices trying to sell me Ganesh statues and Adam bracelets was tangible, and gave the experience an immediate solemnity that turned a hike into a walking meditation.
+Not a single voice hawked Ganesh statues or Adam bracelets and their absence was tangible, and shaped a peace that turned a hike into a walking meditation.

-Because the rest of the day was solitude and stairs, stepping, rising, stepping, rising.
-There are a number of temples and stupas in the lower section, which are dwarfed into vulgarity by the glory of silver waterfalls slipping and splashing down the black stone hills all around.
+Then it was solitude and stairs, stepping, rising, stepping, rising.
+There are a number of temples and stupas in the lower section, which are dwarfed into vulgarity by the glory of nature’s silver waterfalls slipping and splashing down the black stone hills all around.

-The path was a map of arboreal destruction, torn leaves and broken sticks from the storm’s fury.
-A couple booths had the audacity to give it a try above the main treeline, and I passed their shattered ruins of torn cloth and protruding nails.
+The path that morning was a map of arboreal destruction, torn leaves and broken sticks from the fury of last night’s storm.
+A couple booths had had the audacity to give it a try above the main treeline, and I passed their shattered ruins of torn cloth and protruding nails.
+Nature lives here.
+Humans are visitors.
+(On Earth.)

 But once I climbed above the willingness of vendors to carry goods for sale, it was all green leaves, black stone, and white mist.